cmu-delphi/delphi-epidata/docs/symptom-survey/data-access.md

 * Your research purpose must be consistent with the consent language used in [Wave 1 of the survey](coding.md#wave-1), which states the responses may be used to create "a better public health understanding of where the coronavirus pandemic is moving, to improve our local and national responses."
+While the consent language [changed in Wave 4](coding.md#wave-4) to allow more uses, we are not currently able to adjust the DUAs to support different use cases.
-* Part- or full-time employees of Facebook are **not** eligible to receive data access.
+* Part- or full-time employees of Facebook are **not** eligible to receive data access, since Delphi's agreement with Facebook to protect the privacy of respondents prohibits Facebook employees from receiving any microdata.
 * Because this survey is large and many groups have access, the Data Use Agreements are not negotiable.